vmsmith/CookBook/chicken_veronique.md

 * 1 tablespoon of orange marmalade
 * 3/8 teaspoon of dried tarragon (or two tarragon sprigs)
 * 1/4 cup of thick cream
-* 2 teaspoons of flour
+* 1 teaspoon of flour
 * Green grapes, halved
 * Salt
 * Grated nutmeg